yugabyte/yugabyte-db/docs/content/preview/develop/best-practices-ycql.md

 {{< note title="Use jsonb columns only when necessary" >}}

 `jsonb` columns are slower to read and write compared to normal columns.
 They also take more space because they need to store keys in strings and make keeping data consistency harder.
 A good schema design is to keep most columns as regular ones or collections, and only using `jsonb` for truly dynamic values.
-Don't create a `data jsonb` column where you store everything, but a `dynamic_data jsonb` column and other ones being primitive columns.
+Don't create a `data jsonb` column where you store everything; instead use a `dynamic_data jsonb` column with other ones being primitive columns.

 {{< /note >}}